 The importance of an emergency fund cannot be stressed enough.
-While this is one of the most touted pieces of personal finance advice, there are still people who think they either don’t need an emergency fund or don’t know how to get one started.
-Financial experts recommend having 3-6 months of income saved in the event of an emergency.
-For service members who face deployment additional savings is required.
-Don’t wait until you receive your orders to start your emergency plan.
+While this is one of the most-touted pieces of personal finance advice, there are still people who think they either do not need an emergency fund or do not know how to get one started.
+Financial experts recommend having three to six months of income saved in the event of an emergency.
+For service members who face deployment, additional savings are required.
+Do not wait until you receive your orders to start your emergency plan.
 Find ways to cut costs or increase your income now to avoid falling short in the future.

 Designate A Power Of Attorney

 A spouse, trusted friend or relative should be designated to handle your financial transactions while you are away.
 It is important that the person left “in charge” has the legal authority to act on your behalf in the event decisions or actions are required to rectify a situation.
 Your base legal office can help you set up a power of attorney at no cost to you.

 To ensure everyone is on the same page, take time to list all of your financial obligations, account numbers, contact information and any other information that may be needed in your absence.
 You should also provide notice in writing to all your creditors and other financial institutions that you are being deployed; a copy of this notice should be given to your power of attorney as well.

 Be sure to notify any lenders that you are being deployed.
 This may qualify you for certain protections under the Servicemembers Civil Relief Act, which gives you legal protections and may reduce interest rates you pay on loans.

 Insurance policies are just that: insurance in the event something happens.
 To get the most from your policies, make sure you have investigated any special benefits that apply to military members while deployed.
 You should also confirm the beneficiaries are up-to-date and correct.
 Service members can save money on auto insurance if no one will be using their vehicle while they are away.